nv-morpheus/MRC/docs/quickstart/cpp/ex00_simple_pipeline/README.md

 - Node: Transforms the `int` to a `float` by multiplying it by 2.5, resulting in a float
 - Sink: Prints any received `float` value and counts the number of emitted items

-Each of the objects in the Segment is created using the `segment::Builder::make_XXX(NAME, ...)` function where `XXX` is replace with either `source`, `sink` or `node`.
+Each of the objects in the Segment is created using the `segment::IBuilder::make_XXX(NAME, ...)` function where `XXX` is replace with either `source`, `sink` or `node`.

-Once each object is created, they can be linked together using `segment::Builder::make_edge(SOURCE, SINK)`.
+Once each object is created, they can be linked together using `segment::IBuilder::make_edge(SOURCE, SINK)`.
 There are a few rules when making edges:

 - Objects deriving from `mrc::node::SourceProperties` can only appear in the left-hand argument of make_edge()
 - Objects deriving from `mrc::node::SinkProperties` can only appear in the right-hand argument of make_edge()